vnbnode/VNBnode-Guides/CESS/cess.md

 ufw allow 4001
 ```
 ## Disk mounting
+- If VPS please skip formatting the hard drive
 Check the hard disk status using the df -h command:
 ```
 df -h